-Dr. Fowkes grew up in Apollo, PA and currently resides there with her four orange tabby cats: Scooter, Bijou, Mysa, and Pete.
+Dr. Fowkes grew up in Apollo, PA and currently resides there with her four cats: Scooter, Bijou, Mysa, and Dilly.
+She also has a chihuahua named Douglas.
 She rescued Scooter in 2015 who is paraplegic.
 When she is not providing quality veterinary care, she enjoys spending time with her family, boyfriend, friends, along with spending time outdoors traveling, kayaking, and hiking.

 Dr. Stephen Treese is an Associate Veterinarian at White Oak Veterinary Clinic.
 Dr. Treese was inspired to become a veterinarian after helping with the Humane Society's rescue work shortly before and through Hurricane Katrina.
 He graduated with his Doctorate of Veterinary Medicine from the University of Missouri in 2015, and his areas of professional interest include oncology, diagnostic imaging, small mammals/exotic pets, reptiles, and birds.